*This article about poor performance while on a steep growth trajectory has been adapted from…

-A good rule of thumb for giving feedback is to praise in public and criticize in private.
+A good rule of thumb for guidance is praise in public, criticize in private.

 For those of you who find mnemonics helpful, these are the fifth of our six tips for giving Radically Candid feedback.
 Be HIP, or HHIIPP.

 Public praise is great for both recognition and learning.
 When you share specifically what was great and why it was great publicly, not only does it have more meaning for the person being praised, it helps the whole team learn something new.

 Make sure to provide details about what the person did, the impact, and the context so that the whole team learns.